danahynes/KillSwitch/README.md

 ## RetroPie
 The software installed on your Pi is compatible with RetroPie (it was originally written specifically FOR RetroPie, and backported to support Raspian -).

+Where you see "killswitch-settings.py" above, select "KillSwitch" from the "Ports" menu item.

 A shortcut to "killswitch-settings.py" will be installed in the "Ports" directory (as "KillSwitch"), where you can access it and use it with a paired game controller.
 Use the D-Pad to navigate between menu options, and the A/B buttons to accept/cancel.
 (So far it is tested on a Pi 3 B+ with RetroPie v4.4, but it should work on any newer Pi hardware and RetroPie software).
 Note that the installer/uninstaller will need a root password, for which you will need a keyboard attached/paired to the Pi.

-specific buttons to use depend on your setup, but the defaults are that the A button is Enter, and the B button is
+Specific buttons to use depend on your setup, but the defaults are that the A button is Enter, and the B button is

 ## Software installation
 If you want to download and install the KillSwitch software on your Pi, first go to the [latest release](https://github.com/danahynes/KillSwitch/releases/latest).
 Click the link for the "Source code (zip)" or "Source code (tar.gz)" file.
 Download and extract the file and follow the instructions below: